EvilBorsch/openrouter-tgbot/README.md

    - Manual fix: `sudo chown -R $(id -u):$(id -g) data/`
    - Or rebuild container: `make docker-build && make deploy`

+6. **Formatting issues or broken messages**
+   - The bot uses MarkdownV2 with automatic text processing
+   - Special characters are automatically escaped
+   - Tables and headers are converted to Telegram-friendly format
+   - If issues persist, the LLM might be using unsupported formatting

 ### Debug Mode

 Enable debug logging by setting `log_level: "debug"` in config.json.